blueavenue/forknote-pool/README.md

 Comes with lightweight example front-end script which uses the pool's AJAX API.

-This is forknote-pool for Properteum Coins
+This pool is configured for Properteum Coins

+It works fine with Ubuntu 14.04. and latest version of forknote.

+We solved much problems with:

+- Blockchain Explorer
+- Cors Header
+- Admin Logout / Back to Frontend
+- And other little needed things

 #### Table of Contents
 * [Features](#features)